 Villanova, the oldest Augustinian Catholic university in the U.S., is about 12 miles from Philadelphia.
-The school enjoys a solid academic reputation.
-The university has an outstanding graduation rate.
-Plus, 95% of its graduates successfully secured jobs after graduation, the university says.
-And while the estimated price of a ’Nova degree ($270,000) is quite high, the school says more than half of undergraduate students receive some type of financial assistance, and the average grant is $42,000.
+The school enjoys a solid academic reputation and has an outstanding graduation rate of about 90%.
+Plus, nearly 95% of its Class of 2025 successfully secured opportunities (whether that be a job, graduate school placement or extended service program) after graduation, the university says.
+And while the estimated price of a ’Nova degree is quite high, the school says more than half of undergraduate students receive some type of financial assistance, and the average grant is $42,000.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer